Gwen Guthrie: 1970s

+1980s

+In 1981 she sang a duet of Mitchell and Harris's "Nothing But Love" with Peter Tosh on his album Wanted Dread and Alive.

 As Guthrie's solo career developed, she worked extensively with Sly and Robbie on dub-influenced club cuts and began racking up dance hits.
 She was dubbed "The First Lady of the Paradise Garage," as several of her songs became anthems at that venue, helped by the frequent and dynamic performances she gave there.
 She soon teamed musically with famed Paradise Garage DJ Larry Levan and recorded her first major landmark hit "Padlock" in 1983 with the Compass Point All Stars in Nassau, Bahamas, which became a club and radio hit two years later.
-She also sang backup on Madonna's 1982 debut album.
+She also sang backup on Madonna's 1983 debut album."

+Guthrie recorded the single "Hopscotch".
+Along with "Bad Lady" by Stone City Band and "It's You I Love (So in Love)" by Pamela Nivens and Skip to My Lou" by Finis Henderson III, it was one of the mentioned black contemporary Up and Coming singles in the 11 June issue of Cash Box.

+In 1984 Guthrie was featured on the club hit Say Yeah with the group The Limit featuring Dutch producers Bernard Oattes and Rob van Schaik.
+The track reached number 17 in the UK singles chart.
+Guthrie was also executive producer and singer on the minor hit "Naughty Times" by Cutty also released in 1984 on Hudson River Records.

-Guthrie is probably best known for her 1986 dance anthem "Ain't Nothin' Goin' on But the Rent", a self-written and produced track that garnered some controversy for its materialistic lyrics such as: "You've got to have a j-o-b if you want to be with me/No romance without finance."
+Guthrie is probably best known for her 1986 dance anthem "Ain't Nothin' Goin' On but the Rent", a self-written and produced track that garnered some controversy for its materialistic lyrics such as: "You've got to have a j-o-b if you want to be with me/No romance without finance."

-"Ain't Nothin' Goin' on But the Rent" was later sampled by numerous dance and hip hop artists, notably by Foxy Brown in her 1998 song "JOB" featuring Mýa, and by Utah Saints for the original version of their hit "What Can You Do for Me."
+"Ain't Nothin' Goin' On but the Rent" was later sampled by numerous dance and hip hop artists, notably by Foxy Brown in her 1998 song "JOB" featuring Mýa, and by Utah Saints for the original version of their hit "What Can You Do for Me."
 The song is referenced in the Eddie Murphy monologue "No Romance without Finance" in his Eddie Murphy Raw comedy special.
 Guthrie also had a hit in 1986 with a cover of "(They Long to Be) Close to You," which reached number twenty-five on the UK Singles Chart the same year.

 Her 1988 single "Can't Love You Tonight" boldly addressed AIDS at a time when the disease was a rather taboo subject.
 Guthrie was an ally of the gay community, and of people with AIDS.
 Proceeds from the single went to the AIDS Coalition.